-Michael Cohen Spotted Dining Out With Friends Potentially Violating His Furlough From Prison
+Michael Cohen Spotted Dining Out With Friends, Potentially Violating His Furlough From Prison

-The New York Post revealed on Friday that former lawyer for President Donald Trump, Michael Cohen, was spotted dining out in New York City with friends — a move that could see him back behind bars, according to some experts.
+The New York Post revealed on Friday that the former lawyer for President Donald Trump, Michael Cohen, was spotted dining out in New York City with friends, a move that could see him back behind bars, according to some experts.

 Cohen was released from prison on furlough in May over health concerns related to the novel coronavirus, which has hit some prison systems particularly hard.

-Trump’s former fixer pled guilty to campaign finance violations and bank fraud, among other crimes, and had been serving time behind bars in a minimum-security facility in New York before he was released in the middle of his 3-year sentence, as The Inquisitr previously reported.
+Trump’s former fixer pleaded guilty to campaign finance violations and bank fraud, among other crimes, and had been serving time behind bars in a minimum-security facility in New York before he was released in the middle of his three-year sentence, as The Inquisitr previously reported.

 “He’s glad to be home in a safer and healthier environment,” his lawyer revealed.”It’s still his prison until his sentence is over.”

-Cohen had previously asked a judge to reduce his sentence but it was denied before the federal Bureau of Prisons decided to allow him to spend his sentence at home.
+Cohen had previously asked a judge to reduce his sentence, but it was denied before the Federal Bureau of Prisons decided to allow him to spend his sentence at home.

-“Ten months into his prison term, it’s time that Cohen accept the consequences of his criminal convictions for serious crimes that had far-reaching institutional harms,” the deciding judge wrote 2 months ago.
+“Ten months into his prison term, it’s time that Cohen accept the consequences of his criminal convictions for serious crimes that had far-reaching institutional harms,” the deciding judge wrote two months ago.

 Part of the conditions of his furlough is that he stays within a defined area.